Asabeneh/30-Days-Of-JavaScript/readMe.md

 ### Primitive Data Types

 Primitive data types in JavaScript includes:
- 1. Numbers
+ 1. Numbers - Integers, floats
- 2. Strings
+ 2. Strings - Any data under single or double quote
- 3. Booleans
+ 3. Booleans - true or false value
- 4. Null
+ 4. Null - empty value or no value
- 5. Undefined
+ 5. Undefined - a declared variable without a value

 Non-primitive data types in JavaScript includes:
 1. Objects